STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

 The following gives an example of how the component can be used.
 We create one instance of the ``app::server`` component on the current :term:`locality` and invoke the exposed action ``print_greeting_action`` using the global id of the newly created instance.
-Note, that no special code is required to delete the component instance after it is not needed anymore.
+Note that no special code is required to delete the component instance after it is not needed anymore.
 It will be deleted automatically when its last reference goes out of scope, here at the closing brace of the block surrounding the code: